E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ![Network Topology](./images/topology.png)

-The client is placed on a separate VLAN from the DNS and web servers.
-R0 routes traffic between the networks using Router-on-a-Stick.
+The client is placed in the user VLAN, while the DNS and web servers are placed in the services VLAN.

+R0 routes traffic between both networks using Router-on-a-Stick.

 ---